Texas State Highway 255: Current route

-Beginning June 1, 2009, the use of the TxTag electronic toll collection system (or the interoperable EZ TAG and TollTag system) was mandatory; unlike other TxDOT-operated toll roads, there was no pay-by-mail option, although the option to set up a prepaid day pass account was provided.
+On June 1, 2009, cash collection was discontinued and the use of the TxTag electronic toll collection system (or the interoperable EZ TAG and TollTag system) became mandatory.
+Unlike other TxDOT-operated toll roads, there was no pay-by-mail option, although the option to set up a prepaid day pass account was provided.
 Motorists were also able to use Laredo Trade Tags if they were connected to a TxTag account.

 During the 2017 Texas legislative session, language was added to Senate Bill 312 that disallowed TxDOT from continuing to operate the route as a toll project.
 The bill was passed by both the Texas Senate and Texas House of Representatives on May 30, 2017, was signed by the governor on June 9, 2017, and took effect September 1, 2017.